Chicago: What to do in Chicago? | Chicago Travel Guide | Chicago Attractions Guide

 Attractions | Art Institute of Chicago

-Chicago Art MuseumLocated in the center of Chicago, it is one of the three major art museums in the United States and one of the oldest in the world, built in 1891.
-The museum has an extremely rich collection of works, especially known for its large number of masterpieces by Impressionist painters, including Monet, Van Gogh, and Renoir.
-The collection is mainly Western, but also includes artworks from other countries around the world that span thousands of years, making it a must-see art destination in Chicago.
+Chicago Art Museum, located in the center of Chicago, is one of the three major art museums in the United States and one of the oldest in the world, built in 1891.
+The museum has an extremely rich collection of works, especially known for its large number of masterpieces by Impressionist artists, including Monet, Van Gogh, and Renoir.
+The collection is mainly Western, but also includes artworks from other countries around the world that span thousands of years.

-Incidentally, the Chicago Art Museum is also one of the attractions on Historic Route 66, which starts right across the street from the Chicago Art Museum.
-If you don't know what Route 66 is, it is a legendary highway in the United States during the Great Depression, connecting Chicago to Santa Monica in Southern California's Los Angeles, and is important to the history of western migration during the Great Depression and World War II.
+The Chicago Art Museum is also one of the attractions on Historic Route 66, which starts right across the street from the Chicago Art Museum.
+Route 66 is the legendary highway in the United States during the Great Depression, connecting Chicago to Santa Monica in Southern California's Los Angeles, and is important to the history of western migration during the Great Depression and World War II.

 Attractions | Millenium Park

 Millennium Park is a 24.5-acre park in the heart of Chicago.
-With artwork, fountains, and an open-air concert hall, the park is Chicago's center of public art, and is actually very close to the Chicago Art Museum.
+With artwork, fountains, and an open-air concert hall, the park is Chicago's center of public art.
 The huge silver art installation in the center of the park is one of Chicago's landmarks, designed by British artist Anish Kapoor and made of 168 stainless steel panels.
-Because of its shape, people usually call it "The Bean", but its official name is "Cloud Gate".
+Because of its shape, people usually call it "The Bean", though its official name is "Cloud Gate".

 The fountain in Millennium Park is a very special one, called "Crown Fountain".
 Designed by artist Jaume Plensa, the fountain is flanked by two 14-meter-high glass tile towers displaying the faces of Chicagoans.
 The design symbolizes the diversity and cultural background of Chicagoans, and is especially beautiful at night.
 In addition to the beautiful water features, it is also a great place for many visitors to enjoy the water in the summer.